How to Jack Up a Car to Change Oil?

 For example, some cars have a plastic underbody that could be damaged if you’re not careful.
 If you’re unsure about anything, it’s always best to consult with a professional mechanic before proceeding.
 In short, changing your oil on ramps is usually no problem as long as you take precautions and follow the directions closely.

-Jacking Up Car to Change Oil
+Jacking Up a Car to Change Oil

 This method involves slightly tilting your car so that the used oil will drain out of the engine and into a container placed underneath.
 Again, this is a relatively simple process that anyone can do.
 The last method we’ll discuss is changing your car’s oil with the engine running.

 This might sound like a bad idea, but it’s actually perfectly safe as long as you take precautions such as wearing gloves and eye protection.
-With this method, you simply remove the old oil filter and screw on a new one while pouring fresh oil into the engine at the same time.
+With this method, you remove the old oil filter and screw on a new one while pouring fresh oil into the engine at the same time.
 The advantage of this method is that it ensures all of the old oil is flushed out of the system before new oil is added in.

 If you’re like most people, you probably don’t think much about your car’s oil.
 But if you want your car to run smoothly (and last a long time), it’s important to change the oil regularly.
 Depending on your car and how often you drive, you may need to change the oil every 3,000 miles or so.